nhoudelot/demosdebs/linux/utils/dolbybi/debian/dolbybi.1.md

 	the main path.
 Basically signals don't add together very well, if there is too much difference in the phase.

-    To fix this I experemented with outher ways of performing the filtering in the side path with hopefully less of a phase change.
+    To fix this I experimented with outher ways of performing the filtering in the side path with hopefully less of a phase change.
 To cut a long story short there are now 4 filter modes.
     /FM:1 is the original method.